jfdev001/PlasmaCellDiff/README.md

 ## Progress Meeting 3 (2023-10-06)

 * Tasks (dynamic):
-    * [X] Figure S1 (assigned)
+    * [X] Figure S1 (assigned, reproduced)
         * [X] Nullcline analysis (Ch.
 8 Cell and Ch.2 JuliaNLD)
-            * BCR signaling might be increased or decreased by modulating the magnitude of the gaussian peak
         * [X] Bifurcation/hysteresis plots
-            * BCR ?= bcr0, so vary this and then change $\lambda_b$ and $\sigma_b$,
-            degradation and transcription parameters, respectively.
-    * [X] Figure 2 (assigned)
+    * [X] Figure 2 (assigned, partially reproduced)
         * [X] Email discussion suggests impossible
-        * [X] Show pitchfork '>' and saddle point bifurcation 'S' anyways
-        * Generally could not reproduce
-        * [] Could attempt naive fixed point computation for different initial conditions and only the single moving parameter cd0 ...
+        * [X] Show pitchfork '>' and saddle point bifurcation 'S' anyways initial conditions and only the single moving parameter cd0 ...
-    * [X] Figure 3 (assigned)
+    * [X] Figure 3 (assigned, partially reproduced)
         * BCR behavior replicated but CD40 not
-    * [] Analytical bifurcation of gaussian model and determination of why the behavior was not replicated
+        * [] Analytical bifurcation of gaussian model and determination of why the behavior was not replicated... just take parameters at particular points in the gaussian peak, i.e., overlapping cd40 at particular timestep, means, and stds... then compute zeros here to see if 3 more result... also double check code to make sure all points are being plotted
-    * [] Sensitivity analysis (should be pretty mindless, call global sensitivity on dynamical system -- with constant bcr0/cd0 and could possibly see how this is with gaussian bcr0/cd0
     * [] Figure S3
         * This is just the gaussian model and the thick lines in the figure are probably replicable by simply r^2/kr^2 + r^2 term from eq S1 (i.e., "elimination of IRF4-mediated BLIMP1 activation"
+    * [] Sensitivity analysis (should be pretty mindless, call global sensitivity on dynamical system -- with constant bcr0/cd0 and could possibly see how this is with gaussian bcr0/cd0

+In terms of interpreting results, consider the following:

+* What is the physical interpretation of bifurcation?
+* Why does IRF4 parameters show bistable behavior but others don't
+* Does bistable behavior in single parameters justify bistable behavior of the system as a whole??
+No the analytical bistability analysis suggests bistable behavior for IRF4 under certain conditions... but could not replicate this.

 ## On Fixed Point Analysis for Figure 3 and Possibly Figure S5